The Best Strollers of 2017

 Easy to use

-Harder to fit folded stroller in small spaces
+Harder to fit in small spaces when folded

 Read Full Review: Thule Urban Glide

-Because younger infants lack muscle strength or control to adequately absorb the kind of jarring experienced while running with baby in a jogging stroller, parents should wait until he or she is a minimum of 8 to 12 months old.
+Because younger infants lack the muscle strength or control to adequately absorb the kind of jarring experienced while running with baby in a jogging stroller, parents should wait until their baby is a minimum of 8 to 12 months old before moving fast with any strolling option.

 Budget-friendly casual jogger